 A bladder injury often occurs when the pelvis is injured, as in a high-speed motor vehicle crash or a fall.
 Penetrating wounds, usually resulting from gunshots, can rarely injure the bladder.
 In addition, a bladder injury may occur unintentionally during surgery involving the lower abdomen or pelvis (such as removal of the uterus [hysterectomy], cesarean delivery, or removal of the colon [colectomy]).

 If bladder injuries are not promptly treated, complications such as the following may develop:

 The most common symptoms of a bladder injury are visible blood in the urine, difficulty in urinating, and pain and distention (swelling) in the pelvis and lower abdomen or during urination.
-If the lowermost portion of the bladder (where the muscle that helps to control urination is located) has been injured, the person may experience frequent urination or urinary incontinence.
+If the lowermost portion of the bladder (where the muscle that helps to control urination is located) has been injured, the person may experience urinary incontinence.